cirosantilli/git-tutorial/index.md

     git push -u git@github.com:userid/reponame.git master

-What happens when you do:
+What happens when you do just:

     git push